-ED 251 Introduction to Music Education (3 credits) Prereq.: At least "C-" in ED 101 and sophomore or above with a major in music education.
+ED 251 Introduction to Music Education (3 credits) Prereq.: At least "C-" in ED 101 and sophomore or above with a major in music education or education minor.
 This course is designed as a foundational teaching skills course and involves the student in current reading, various methods of instruction, and the operation and use of classroom visuals and equipment.
 Observation and peer teaching are important elements of this course.
 This course is a prerequisite to all 300- and 400-level music education courses.
-Required for ED 259, 351.
+Required for ED 259, 260, 351, 362, 363.
 Fall.

-ED 259 Music Education Practicum (1 credit) Prereq.: At least "C-" in ED 251; music education major; and approval from chair of education.
+ED 259 Music Education Practicum (1 credit) Prereq.: At least "C-" in ED 251; music education major or education minor; and approval from chair of education.
 This course has been designed to expose the music education major to practical experience in an approved local Christian elementary or secondary school under the supervision of the music faculty.
 This course requires spending a minimum of 45 hours working at the school in actual teaching responsibilities along with a variety of other projects.
 This course is offered during Interterm and normally can be taken in the vicinity of the student's home.
 Required for ED 450.
 Interterm.